axiomes/Doctrine-Common-For-Zend-Framework/README.md

 # Doctrine Common, for Zend Framework 1.11.X

 Some helpers to ease implementation of some [Doctrine Common](https://github.com/doctrine/common)'s features in Zend Framework 1.11.x

-This was part of my [Doctrine ODM Zend Framework integration](https://github.com/axiomes/Doctrine-ODM-Zend-Framework-integration), but I decided to make it independant for easier reuse.
+This was part of my [Doctrine ODM Zend Framework integration](https://github.com/axiomes/Doctrine-ODM-Zend-Framework-integration), but I decided to make it independent for easier re-use.

 ## Features
 ### What it does